Consumers drive U.S. growth as businesses hold back

 Fears of the fiscal cliff hammered business spending, which dropped at a 1.3 percent pace, the first decrease since the first quarter of 2011.

-“We are being really cautious about (the) kinds of investments we make and the kinds of risks we are taking in this environment,” the chief executive of consumer products maker Newell Rubbermaid Inc (NWL.N), Mike Polk, told Reuters on Friday.
+“We are being really cautious about (the) kinds of investments we make and the kinds of risks we are taking in this environment,” the chief executive of consumer products maker Newell Rubbermaid Inc, Mike Polk, told Reuters on Friday.

 Worries over slower global growth have weighed on the corporate sector, which has issued a series of disappointing third-quarter earnings reports.
 According to Thomson Reuters data, 63 percent of companies have posted revenues below analysts’ expectations; several have also announced job cuts.